Nationals ready to take the field in defense of title

 Singer was a first-round draft pick by the Royals in 2018.
 He went 12-5 with a 2.85 ERA in the minors last year, splitting time between Class A and Double-A.

 “Brady has done everything to show us he’s ready for whatever we give him,” Royals manager Mike Matheny said.
-“We feel good that Brady gives us a chacne to win.”
+“We feel good that Brady gives us a chance to win.”

 The Texas Rangers used two designated hitters and a 10-man batting order for their final exhibition game against the Colorado Rockies.